Yorkton

-As of 2017 the census population of the city was 19,643.
-Yorkton has had a growth rate of 4.3% since 2011.

 Yorkton was founded in 1882 and incorporated as a city in 1928.
 The city is bordered by the rural municipalities of Orkney to the north, west, and south, and Wallace on the east.

 History

-In 1882 a group of businessmen and investors formed the York Farmers Colonization Company.
+In 1882, a group of businessmen and investors formed the York Farmers Colonization Company.
 Authorized to issue up to $300,000 in debentures and lenient government credit terms on land purchases encouraged company representatives to visit the District of Assiniboia of the North-West Territories with the intent to view some crown land available near the Manitoba border.
 They were impressed with what they saw and the group purchased portions of six townships near the Little Whitesand River (now Yorkton Creek) for the purpose of settlement and to establish a centre for trade there.
 This centre would become known as York Colony.

 The company founded the settlers' colony on the banks of the Little Whitesand River where lots were given freely to settlers who purchased land from them.
 The colony remained at its site until 1889.
 It was originally located at PT SE 1/4 13-26-4 W2M.